What is the course about?

 Textbook: Mastering Arabic 1 (Palgrave), 3RD EDITION ONLY; tutor's handouts will be provided

 Please try: the European Bookshop with a 10% discount:

 http://www.europeanbookshop.com/setbooks.php?institution=3973&class=51 or Grant and Cutler at Foyles-www.foyles.co.uk/languages (020 7440 3248).

 When I've finished, what course can I do next?

-Arabic beginners: module 3.
+Arabic beginners made easy: module 3.
 Please enrol as soon as possible as places cannot be guaranteed.